argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 [PRAY]

-# Introduction 2
+# Part 2: Numbers

-Good morning!
-We’re about a quarter of the way through our study of the Old Testament, looking at every book from a 50,000 foot perspective to understand its message and main themes.
-And we’re always looking forward into the New Testament to see how the Old Testament teaches us about the Gospel – the good news about Jesus Christ, His Church, and Heaven to come.
+As we move into the second half of our study today, we are about a quarter of the way through our study of the Old Testament, looking at every book from a 50,000 foot perspective to understand its message and main themes.
+With each book we are looking forward into the New Testament to see how the Old Testament teaches us about the Gospel – the good news about Jesus Christ, His Church, and Heaven to come.
 In fact, as we get into this morning’s study of this fourth book of the Bible, Numbers, we’ll be looking at each of those themes.

 [PRAY]

-## Context 2
+## Context for Numbers

 Let’s start with context.
 Numbers comes after Exodus, when God’s people, the Israelites, leave Egypt.
 And they’ve just received the Ten Commandments at Sinai.
 But we haven’t quite reached the Promised Land, and so we’re still before the books of Deuteronomy and Joshua.